 About Capital Clean-up

-We offer small grants of £500-£1,500, as well as clean-up kits to help you run local clean-up events.
-We mainly pay for costs of materials and equipment.
+Capital Clean-up was a Mayoral partnership campaign to help Londoners get together to spruce up their city.
+The project was part of his wider Team London volunteering programme and supported by McDonald’s.
+We offered small grants of £500-£1,500, as well as clean-up kits to help run local clean-up events.
+The grants covered costs of materials and equipment.
 Ideally, we want to fund projects that benefit both the environment and local community.

 To find out what has previously happened in Capital Clean-up events and projects, watch the film below and read the case studies.